xining1/CoxAalen-transformation/README.md

 By incorporating this extension, The proposed model can capture the heterogeneity in the population more accurately.
 In addition, the proposed model includes both the transformation model and the Cox-Aalen model (Scheike and Zhang, 2002) as sepcial cases.
 We provide R code which implements an Expectation-Solving (ES) algorithm for easy computations.
-The AMP dataset contains two harmonized randomized HIV Vaccine/Prevention trials.
+The AMP dataset contains two harmonized randomized HIV Vaccine/Prevention trials (Corey et al., 2021).

 References: